rvegajr/MobileBrowsers/README.md

 2. Select **Open an existing project**

 3. Navigate to and select the `WebViewBrowser` directory
+   - The project will open and configure itself automatically
+   - Gradle will sync and download any required dependencies

 4. **Build and Run**:
    - Select your target device/emulator
    - Click Run (▶) to build and deploy

 > **Tip:** You can also double-click the project directory in Finder while holding the Command key and selecting "Open With > Android Studio"

+### Ready to Use!

+Both projects are pre-configured with all necessary build files and dependencies:
+- iOS: Includes `.xcworkspace` and `.xcodeproj` files
+- Android: Includes Gradle wrapper and project configuration

+No additional setup steps required - just clone, open, and start coding!

 ### Verify Builds Script